Economy of the Americas: Central American Free Trade Agreement

 The Central American Free Trade Agreement (CAFTA) is an agreement between the United States and the Central American countries of Costa Rica, Guatemala, El Salvador, Honduras, and Nicaragua.
 The treaty is aimed at promoting free trade between its members.
 Canada and Mexico are negotiating membership.

 United States Mexico Canada Agreement

 The United States Mexico Canada Agreement (USMCA) is an agreement between Canada, Mexico and the United States to eliminate tariffs on goods traded between themselves as well as environmental and worker protections.

 Although currently only a trade agreement, with no supranational bodies or laws as in the European Union, there have been various proposals to move towards a customs union or a North American currency union.
 It is unknown whether or not this may eventually develop into a North American Union similar to that of Europe.

-Currency and Central Banks

-Below is a list of the currencies of North America, with exchange rates between each currency and both the euro and US dollars ^{as of 12 April 2008}.
-This list may vary as it is not current.